ankokovin/BlocklyForHouse/blockly-generator/README.md

 1. open this directory in command line
 2. node generator.js [directory]
 if directory is not specified parse input.txt inside this directory

+## TODO:
+1. add all blocks (currently only door block is added)
+2. use 0.1.2